AI-Generated Code Needs Brakes, Not Accelerator

 AI has given us superhuman speed to create code, but we keep delivering mediocre projects.
 We’ve confused the ability to generate code with the ability to deliver value.

-The problem isn’t new (but it’s amplified)
+The problem isn’t new (but it has been amplified)

 Extreme Programming (XP) was born in the 90s with a clear objective: prevent code from growing faster than our ability to validate it.
 That’s why XP insists on short cycles, constant testing, and continuous feedback.